New Amazon tool lets users customize Alexa’s responses

 The new Skill Blueprints functionality is an effort to open up that kind of customization to people without a background in software.
 Unlike Skills, which are offered through a central marketplace to the tens of millions of owners of Alexa devices, Blueprint functions are limited to devices connected to a user’s Amazon account.

-Twenty one templates were available on Thursday, and Amazon says that selection will grow.
+Twenty-one templates were available on Thursday, and Amazon says that selection will grow.

 The opinions expressed in reader comments are those of the author only, and do not reflect the opinions of The Seattle Times.